Explore The Eastern Sierra Nevada Mountains With Wildland Trekking

 As this is a high mountain environment, the weather can change quickly, making temperatures hard to gauge correctly.
 Sudden shifts in weather conditions and temperatures can be an exciting part of a mountain trek, but only if you are prepared for them!
 We will get into how to pack and prepare for a Sierra backpacking trek later in this article.

-Since backpacking and hiking are the main focus, visitors participating in these activities will enjoy fantastic fall colors and vistas, unlike any other.
-Hiking up in the Alpine, you should expect and prepare for cooler temperatures.
+Since backpacking and hiking are the main focus, visitors participating in these activities will enjoy fantastic fall colors and vistas.
+Hiking up in the alpine, you should expect and prepare for cooler temperatures.
 Most of September will be in the 70s, and as the Fall season progresses, the temperatures will become colder.
 October will sit in the mid-60s for an average mid-day temperature.
 Then, moving into November, and you can expect highs in the 50s.

 Many rock climbers enjoy the crisp Fall air, and an influx of climbers may occur during September and October.
 While their locations of interest are somewhat isolated to certain parts of the mountain range, you can expect some parts of the Eastern Sierras to be busier in the Fall due to prime climbing conditions.
 During September and October, you can also expect the easily accessible lakes to continue hosting large crowds, as many visitors enjoy the view of changing leaves and mountain reflections in the water.